Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 Genshi duck-nodded solemnly.
 He was all suited up, while most of the Lads were in their midsuits with just the Beefs left to go; their suits were so heavy that they needed to help their techs lift its components if they didn’t have the lifting cranes.
 Now that *Caledonia* was back in service, they’d hopefully have those for the next op, but here aboard *Violent* they just had to make do.

-"So…" ‘Horse commented while lifting his midsuit’s shirt overhead.
+"So..."
+‘Horse commented while lifting his midsuit’s shirt overhead.
 "What’s the plan, cap?
 I kinda doubt we’ll have convenient trains to tip over or whatever this time."

 "We go loaded for bear," Costello decided.
 "Javelins, explosives, everything we have that could stop a tank."

 Adam looked at Firth, Burgess, and Butler, and the four Beefs exchanged weary sighs.
 "Yessir," said Firth.
 "Imma load up for bear too.
-That’s gonna mean I ain’t gonna be as quick as I’d like…but we need the ammo.
+That’s gonna mean I ain’t gonna be as quick as I’d like... but we need the ammo.
 An’ I also think it’ll mean our extraction mission’s gonna be measured in minutes, or it’s likely gonna fail."

 Costello nodded solemnly.
 He knew.
 All that extra weight was going to limit their mobility, which was never ideal, but he’d much rather go big when the enemy went big than try to pull a David-versus-Goliath.

 "Right.
 Titan, you load up too.
 Starfall, I know you’re basically a Beef these days, but I need at least one of my two giant Aggressors kept as mobile as possible, so you are to load up as lightly as you can get away with."

 "Yessir."
 Blaczynski indicated his weapons, which were assembled and ready on his equipment table.
 "Heavy anti-materiel load-out it is, then.
-Just me and my hundred-eighty pound best bud…"
+Just me and my hundred-eighty pound best bud..."

 Costello rolled his eyes and gave him a friendly smirk.
 "I’m sure you can handle it, big guy."

 Blaczynski looked down at his custom-made GR-4b and grinned.
 Originally intended as a very high-power crew-served weapon, a few months ago Blac had realized that with his prodigious near-Beef strength and the compactness made possible by a modern gauss rifle’s power electronics, there was no reason that Black Ogre couldn’t build something better suited to the HEAT’s current abilities.
-Too bad they didn’t have examples made for the Beefs yet…
+Too bad they didn’t have examples made for the Beefs yet...

 Oh well.
 One fought with the tools they had.

 "That’s weapons and loadout, then."
 Firth hefted his own midsuit’s shirt overhead and gave a significant look to the armorer techs, who immediately scrambled off to fetch things.
 "What about manpower?
-There’s only, uh, like really one other man we might bring on, but…"
+There’s only, uh, like really one other man we might bring on, but..."

 Firth had a point.
 Daar would be awfully useful on the mission, especially considering just how far he and Arés had managed to take his training.
 It was a shame he was too important to risk.

 "As helpful as he would be, and as much as he personally would want to, we cannot risk the Great Father on this mission.
-He’s already made that decision, our command agrees, I think it’s the right one, and in any case I would not…burden him with the agony of deciding it again."
+He’s already made that decision, our command agrees, I think it’s the right one, and in any case I would not... burden him with the agony of deciding it again."

 Firth nodded agreeably.
 "Yessir.
 What about some’a ‘dem First Fang ‘Backs?"